chili-chiu/data-guidance/standards/imaging/1.0.0/imaging_schema.md

 <br>

 **For general images:**
 - All metadata are stored at the OME-Zarr root level.
+The metadata can be stored in separate json file(s) unless specified in OME-Zarr.

 **For high content screening (HCS):**
+- All metadata are stored at the OME-Zarr root level.
+The metadata can be stored in separate json file(s) unless specified in OME-Zarr.
 - Plate-level metadata: data description, instrument, acquisition.
 - Well-level metadata: subject, procedure, channel description.

 **For CryoET data:**
 - The full set of metadata for CryoET data is described [here](TBD). <br>

-The mapping of CryoET data and DCA data to the XMS is specified [here](TBD).
+The mapping of CryoET data and DCA data to the XMS is specified [here](https://github.com/chanzuckerberg/data-guidance/blob/main/standards/imaging/1.0.0/XMS_mapping.md).

 ## Data description
 Administrative metadata about the source of the data, funding, relevant licenses, and restrictions on use.